urbit/docs/arvo/clay/data-types.md

 +++

 This section will be reference documentation for the data types used by our filesystem.
-It is up to date as of March 2021.
+It is up to date as of April 2021.

 As a general guide, we recommend reading and attempting to understand the data structures used in any Hoon code before you try to read the code itself.